 Child Tax Credits for Families Living Abroad

 Regardless of your filing status as a parent abroad, you may qualify to claim the Child Tax Credit.
-It amounts to $1,400 per child in refundable tax credits during your time abroad in South Korea, which means more money to visit the Bukchon Hanok Village or for a traditional tea ceremony.
+It amounts to $1,500 per child in refundable tax credits during your time abroad in South Korea.
+Which overall means more money to visit the Bukchon Hanok Village or for a traditional tea ceremony.

 While living in the US, you may have heard about the higher Child Tax Credit.
 This one, however, requires parents to live in the US for at least half of the prior tax year.
 It’s an excellent option for new expats, but you will still need to check if you can use the Child Tax Credit and how much you are eligible to receive.